-Further, in addition to the above, if the purchasing party complies with the procedures of the Shareholder Rights Plan, if it is not clear that the purchase would damage the Company's corporate value or the common interest of shareholders, and if the convening of a general meeting of shareholders is a practical possibility, the Company's Board of Directors will convene a general meeting of shareholders and ascertain the will of shareholders concerning whether or not to perform a gratis issue of share warrants.
-Transparency of these procedures will be ensured through information disclosure to all shareholders.
+Further, even when the Independent Committee recommends that a Warrants Issue be performed; if the purchasing party complies with the procedures of the Shareholder Rights Plan and it is not clear that the purchase would damage the Company's corporate value or the common interest of shareholders, and if the convening of a general meeting of shareholders is a practical possibility; the Company's Board of Directors shall convene a general meeting of shareholders and ascertain the will of shareholders concerning whether or not to perform a gratis issue of Share Warrants.
+Transparency of these procedures shall be ensured through information disclosure to shareholders.

-- 2) Procedures for Warrants Issue (please refer to Appendix 1, Flow of Procedures for Warrants Issue) - A) Purchases subject to application
+- 2) Procedures for Warrants Issue (please refer to Attachment 1, Flow of Procedures for Warrants Issue) - A) Purchases subject to application

-An action corresponding to (i) or (ii), below, a comparable action, or a proposal1 thereof (except as separately accepted by the Board of Directors, hereafter referred to as a Purchase) is subject to application of the Shareholder Rights Plan.
-The party intending to perform a Purchase (Purchaser) is bound to comply with the procedures instituted in the Shareholder Rights Plan in advance of such Purchase.
+An action corresponding to (i) or (ii), below, a comparable action, or a proposal thereof (except as separately accepted by the Board of Directors, hereafter referred to as a Purchase) is subject to application of the Shareholder Rights Plan.
+The party intending to perform a Purchase (hereafter referred to as Purchaser) is bound to comply with the procedures instituted in the Shareholder Rights Plan in advance of such Purchase.

-- With respect to shares2 for which the Company is the issuing party, a purchase or other acquisition by a holder3 of a shareholding ratio4 of 20% or more. - (ii) With respect to shares5 for which the Company is the issuing party, a public tender offer6 in which the share possession ratio7 of the party performing the public tender offer and that of parties with a special relationship8 thereto would combine to 20% or more.
+- With respect to shares for which the Company is the issuing party, a (i) purchase or other acquisition by a holder of a shareholding ratio of 20% or more. - With respect to shares for which the Company is the issuing party, a public tender offer in which the share possession ratio of the party performing the public tender offer and that of parties with a special relationship thereto would combine to 20% or more. - B) Request for Purchaser to provide information